marcorosa/CnC-Botnet-in-Python/README.md

 # CC-Botnet-in-Python
-C&amp;amp;C Botnet written in Python with fabric
+C&#38;C Botnet written in Python using fabric